noahadhikari/binvox-ml-model/README.md

 ### Creating a virtual environment

+If you know how to use Anaconda, you can use that instead.

 Using a virtual environment before package installation is recommended.
 To do so, run `python -m venv ./venv` from the `binvox-ml-model` directory, which should create a folder called `venv`.
 Then, run `source venv/Scripts/activate` to activate the virtual environment.
 If you're using an editor like VSCode or PyCharm, you'll also need to switch the Python interpreter to use the virtual environment you just created.

 To get out of the virtual environment, simply run `deactivate`.